Enhancing livelihood security in wasteland-dominated areas

 In rural India, where agriculture remains a primary livelihood, access to basic amenities is often lacking, contributing to low livelihood security.
 The presence of extensive wasteland, particularly in regions like West Bengal, exacerbates these challenges, especially in socially marginalised areas.
 Recognising the significance of sustainable livelihoods, scholars have proposed various frameworks integrating ecological, economic, and social dimensions.
 Assets such as human, financial, social, natural, physical, and political are essential for sustainable livelihoods, guiding poverty reduction efforts.

 While macro-level studies have examined livelihood security across India, micro-level assessments, particularly in wasteland-dominated areas, are scarce.
-Understanding the spatial distribution of livelihood security is crucial for informed policymaking aimed at poverty reduction and spatial inequality mitigation, aligning with Sustainable Development Goals (SDGs).
+Understanding the spatial distribution of livelihood security is crucial for informed policymaking aimed at poverty reduction and spatial inequality mitigation, aligning with the Sustainable Development Goals (SDGs).

 Against this backdrop, the study ‘Village‐level livelihood security: A case study on a wasteland‐dominated forest fringe region of rural India’ focuses on estimating the magnitude of livelihood security by combining the availability of natural resources, housing, drinking water, and sanitation facilities, economic condition, socio‐cultural condition, and availability of assets at the village level in Garhbeta-II Block, West Bengal.